friti/BParkingNANO/README.md

-# nanoAOD producer customized for BParking analysis (focus on RK/K*/phi)
+# nanoAOD producer customized for R(J/\psi) analysis (forked from RK analisis)
+See at the end for UL

 ## Getting started